wso2/docs-ei/en/streaming-integrator/docs/examples/working-with-kafka.md

 In our `HelloKafka` Siddhi application, note the `group.id` parameter.
 This parameter defines the Kafka consumer group.

-1. Let's modify the Siddhi application to add another Kafka consumer to the same consumer group.
+Let's add another Siddhi application `HelloKafka_2`, to add another Kafka consumer to the same consumer group.

+1. Open a text file and copy-paste following Siddhi application to it.

     ```
-    @App:name("HelloKafka")
+    @App:name("HelloKafka_2")

     @App:description('Consume events from a Kafka Topic and log the messages on the console.')